mesg-foundation/awesome/.github/ISSUE_TEMPLATE/service.md

 ---
 name: Service Proposal
-about: Ideas for services to be shared with the community
+about: Ideas for a service to be shared with the community
 ---

-### This issue is for the proposal of services.
+### This issue is for the proposal of a service.
 Feel free to contribute by sharing your feedback or implementing part of it and sharing it here.

 # Description